alecnissen/CV-App/README.md

-<h1>About This Project</h1> The CV app project was created to simplify the process of writing CVs.
+<h1>About This Project</h1> The goal of this project is to simplify the process of writing CVs.
 I wanted to make this project because it highlights my ability to apply react concepts such as state, props, components, using short circuit conditionals, and writing JSX code cleanly.
-Additional features implemented include a dropdown menu, the ability for the user to update and delete entries, and to add multiple entries for education and experience sections.
+Additional features implemented include a dropdown menu, the ability for the user to update and delete entries, and to add multiple entries for education and experience sections

 <br>